python/typeshed/CONTRIBUTING.md

 links to online documentation or to the implementation of the code you are changing.

+Also, do not squash your commits after you have submitted a pull request, as this erases context during review.
+We will squash commits when the pull request is merged.

 At present the core developers are (alphabetically):
 * David Fisher (@ddfisher)
 * Łukasz Langa (@ambv)